310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% endbubble %}

 {% bubble Madara %}
-Waahh!?!
+Waahh!!?
 Heyo, Kanata-san!
 You look like you’re having the time of your life!
 {% endbubble %}

 {% bubble Kanata %}